dulo-tech/xlog/README.md

 }

 func main() {
-    // Creating a logger that uses the custom logger map. lm := NewCustomLoggerMap()
+    // Creating a logger that uses the custom logger container. lc := NewCustomLoggerContainer()
     logger = xlog.NewLogger("testing")
-    logger.Loggers = lm
+    logger.Container = lc
     logger.Append("stdout", xlog.DebugLevel)

-    // You can also set the custom logger map on the global logger. xlog.SetLoggerMap(lm)
+    // You can also set the custom container on the global logger. xlog.SetLoggerContainer(lm)
 }
 ```